ChristophGeske/Covid-19-Detector/README.md

 The development of a publically available Covid test using only the microphone in widly available Android and iOS phones could help reduce the impact the Omicron wave will have.

-I would like to start the development process by collecting all the relevant papers and data sets we need to start working on such an app.
+Let's start by collecting relevant information for this project:

+## Prerequesits

-## Available public code projects:
+#### Available public code projects:
 * [Covid cough Classification on GitHub](https://github.com/rosikand/covid-cough-test)
   * code publicaly available (using keras, ipynb)
   * uses convolutional neural network (CNN)